dappcenter/relayer-proto/README.md

 - Service - gRPC service
 - Relayer Events - any action that is triggered by implementations
 - Relayer Subscriptions - client hooks for actions emitted by the relayer

+### Additional Notes

+- All amounts come into the application as a string that represented a 64 bit integer.
+In order to support this in JS (js support is weird for 64 bit numbers) we use BigInteger AND mongoose long (64 type)

 ### Documentation